Skip to main content

 Planning a Visit

 If you are coordinating a Kyoto itinerary that includes stops at other recognized dining venues, Kameya Yoshinaga Honten can be considered as a sweets-focused option during its posted daytime hours.
 For broader context beyond this venue, see our full Kyoto restaurants guide or our full Kyoto hotels guide.
-Because only the city-level location is verified, describe it simply as being in Kyoto rather than relying on a street address, district, station, or landmark.
+Because only the city-level location is listed, describe it simply as being in Kyoto rather than relying on a street address, district, station, or landmark.

 Location